freepn/freepn-gtk3-tray/README.rst

 * when ``fpnd`` daemon is stopped: state message is 'NONE'
 * when the daemon is started: state is 'WAITING' before moon is queried
+* if the daemon version is incompatible: state is 'UPGRADE' then shuts down
 * after moon query is successful: state changes to 'STARTING'
 * after announce/cfg messages are sent: state is 'WAITING'
 * valid reply to cfg message triggers state change to 'CONFIG'